lexover/plasma-folderlist/README.md

-# Plasma Systemd Control
+# Plasma Folderlist

-This is a simple plasma applet for KDE Plasma 5 to control systemd services.
-It is not designed to be a complete user interface for systemd, but it provides an convenient way to start and stop selected services.
+This is a simple plasma applet for KDE Plasma 5 to display a list of folders for quick navigation.
+There is no other functionality than open a directory.
+The official folder view is more complex and provides more features, but the ui is too cluttered if you just want to display directory names.

-### Supported Features
-* start service (`sudo systemctl start SERVICE`)
-* stop service (`sudo systemctl stop SERVICE`)
-* updates automatically if status changed externally
-* system units and user units (--user)

 ### Installation
 1. mkdir biuld